Interleukin 3: Function

 Interleukin 3 is an interleukin, a type of biological signal (cytokine) that can improve the body's natural response to disease as part of the immune system.
 In conjunction with other β common chain cytokines GM-CSF and IL-5, IL-3 works to regulate the inflammatory response in order to clear pathogens by changing the abundance of various cell populations via binding at the interleukin-3 receptor.

 IL-3 is mainly produced by activated T cells with the goal of initiating proliferation of various other immune cell types.
 However, IL-3 has also been shown to be produced in IgG+ B cells and may be involved in earlier antibody isotype switching.
 IL-3 is capable of stimulating differentiation of immature myelomonocytic cells causing changes to the macrophage and granulocyte populations.
-IL-3 signaling is able to give rise to widest array of cell linages which is why it has been independently named “multi-CSF” in some older literature.
+IL-3 signaling is able to give rise to widest array of cell lineages which is why it has been independently named "multi-CSF" in some older literature.

-IL-3 also induces various effector functions in both immature and mature cells that more precisely modulate the body’s defense against microbial pathogens.
+IL-3 also induces various effector functions in both immature and mature cells that more precisely modulate the body's defense against microbial pathogens.
 IL-3 is also involved in the reconstruction of platelets via the development of megakaryocytes.

 Interleukin 3 stimulates the differentiation of multipotent hematopoietic stem cells into myeloid progenitor cells or, with the addition of IL-7, into lymphoid progenitor cells.
 In addition, IL-3 stimulates proliferation of all cells in the myeloid lineage (granulocytes, monocytes, and dendritic cells), in conjunction with other cytokines, e.g., Erythropoietin (EPO), Granulocyte macrophage colony-stimulating factor (GM-CSF), and IL-6.

 IL-3 is secreted by basophils and activated T cells to support growth and differentiation of T cells from the bone marrow in an immune response.
 Activated T cells can either induce their own proliferation and differentiation (autocrine signaling), or that of other T cells (paracrine signaling) – both involve IL-2 binding to the IL-2 receptor on T cells (upregulated upon cell activation, under the induction of macrophage-secreted IL-1).
 The human IL-3 gene encodes a protein 152 amino acids long, and the naturally occurring IL-3 is glycosylated.
 The human IL-3 gene is located on chromosome 5, only 9 kilobases from the GM-CSF gene, and its function is quite similar to GM-CSF.